 There’s nothing like the taste of freshly grilled corn, am I right?

-It’s the kind of fresh flavor that I totally crave during the summer months, and I can never get enough of it.
+It’s the kind of fresh flavor that I totally crave during the summer months, and I can never get enough of any sweet summertime corn recipe.
 It takes me back to July 4th gatherings at my grandparents’ house when they would grill corn on the cob for all of the kids.

 We would always get so rowdy, demanding as much food as possible at every turn.
 So my grandpa would bust out the grilled vegetable as the healthy thing for us to stuff our faces with.
 That would at least hold us off so that the cake would stay untouched until after dinner.